eClerx GenAI360 Platform Wins the Silver 2024 Globee® Award for Technology

-LONDON, July 24, 2024 /PRNewswire/ -- eClerx Services Ltd (ECLERX.NS) eClerx announced today that its GenAI360 Platform has been named the Silver winner for AI Innovation at the 19th Annual 2024 Globee® Awards for Technology.
+SYDNEY, July 25, 2024 /PRNewswire/ -- eClerx Services Ltd (ECLERX.NS) eClerx announced today that its GenAI360 Platform has been named the Silver winner for AI Innovation at the 19th Annual 2024 Globee® Awards for Technology.

 More than 1,700 nominations were received for the award.
 The Globee® Awards for Technology is a renowned program celebrating outstanding achievements and innovations across the tech industry.